ylz1992/ai-obesity-coach/README.md

 [A Longitudinal Evaluation of a Multimodal AI Assistant for Obesity, GLP-1 Therapy, and Chronic Disease Support](https://wavetulane-my.sharepoint.com/:w:/r/personal/aattia_tulane_edu/_layouts/15/Doc.aspx?sourcedoc=%7B7A767CFB-31F9-4106-A0CF-CB5A312EB333%7D&file=Longitudinal%20Evaluation%20of%20a%20Multimodal%20AI%20Assistant%20for%20Obesity.docx&wdLOR=cC94A69C8-B90E-2E45-B8FA-4A6EA4819842&fromShare=true&action=default&mobileredirect=true)

 ## 1. Introduction
-This document specifies the architecture, API contracts, folder layout, technology stack, and an **8‑week delivery timeline** for the multimodal AI assistant focused on obesity, GLP‑1 therapy, and chronic‑disease coaching.
+This is a demo document specifies an **8‑week delivery timeline** for the multimodal AI assistant focused on healthcare coaching.

 ## 2. System Overview
 ### 2.1 Client
 * Mobile web app built with the **Lynx JS SDK**
 * Requires sign‑in before chat window is enabled
 * Sends user messages and images to backend via HTTPS
-* Displays streaming responses from the LLM
+* Displays streaming responses from locally-installed LLM Server

 ### 2.2 Server
 * **FastAPI** service exposing REST endpoints